openhab/openhab-addons/bundles/org.openhab.binding.netatmo/README.md

 | sub-event     | vignet            | Image        | Read-only  | picture of the vignette                                                                                                                     |

-Note : live feeds either locally or via VPN are not available in Netatmo API.
+Note: live feeds either locally or via VPN are not available in Netatmo API.

 ### Welcome Person